alcharra/docker-deploy-action-go/README.md

 | `registry_pass`             | Password or token for authenticating with the registry or remote service    |    ❌    |                      |
 | `enable_rollback`           | Whether to enable automatic rollback if deployment fails (`true` / `false`) |    ❌    | `false`              |

-### SSH Host Key Verification
+## SSH Host Key Verification

-By default, this tool verifies the SSH server's host key by comparing the server's fingerprint with a provided fingerprint.
+This tool supports two secure options for verifying the SSH server's identity:

+- Using a `known_hosts` file (OpenSSH-compatible)
+- Providing the server's SHA256 fingerprint

+You only need to provide one of these options — not both.

 > [!WARNING]
+> If neither `ssh_known_hosts` nor `fingerprint` is specified, the tool will fall back to `ssh.InsecureIgnoreHostKey()`.
-> If you do not specify a fingerprint, the tool will **disable host key verification** by using `ssh.InsecureIgnoreHostKey()`.
-This is **insecure** and should **never** be used in production environments, as it leaves the connection vulnerable to man-in-the-middle attacks.
+> This disables host key verification and leaves your connection vulnerable to man-in-the-middle attacks.
+> Never use this configuration in production environments.

 > [!IMPORTANT]
-> For secure deployments, always specify a fingerprint to ensure the server's identity is verified and protect against potential security risks.
+> For secure deployments, always provide either a known_hosts entry or a fingerprint to verify the server’s identity and prevent impersonation.

 > [!TIP]
-> **Future Updates:**
-> I am actively working on improving security and future versions will offer better solutions for secure host key verification.
-Stay tuned for updates that will make the connection process even more secure and reliable.

-Make sure to provide the correct fingerprint in production to avoid security vulnerabilities.
+> Use `ssh_known_hosts` for compatibility with OpenSSH and support for multiple key types.
+> Use `fingerprint` for a simpler, one-line setup in single-host environments.
+> In either case, store the value securely using a GitHub environment variable or secret.

 ## Supported Prune Types